Saran-nns/CASTAWAY/README.md

 # CASTAWAY

 A survival strategic game with third person characters (Lethal and non-lethal) in the game are driven by AI build using NeedSIM life simulation.
+Though the enemies are lethal, they attack the player only when they are in hunger (A Need, they should satisy to survive in the game).

 ### Easy mode: Sample game play: